surifirstpin/biplus_documentation/docs/User_Reports.md

  It displays the data grouped by specific country and at the same time the grouped data regions are highlighted in the map.

 **10.** To view the **World chart** click on **world** tab under **General** section.

- > Note : you can define colouring for particul;ar field in model.
+ > Note : you can define colouring for particular field in model. it inturn display the colour defibned for the field in model section is displays the same her in world

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/fa5a5ec1ca971ffeed2d834874ab8905fc50bd31/images/world.png)

 - **Title** specify a title for world map.